yhzion/on-device-ai-code-review-jetbrains-plugin/README.md

-# Delta Review with AI Plugin
+# On-device AI Code Review Plugin

 ## Overview
-The Delta Review with AI Plugin is an IntelliJ IDEA plugin designed to assist in code review processes using various AI models such as Claude, ChatGPT, Gemini, and more.
-This plugin enables users to review code changes automatically, identify potential risks, and suggest improvements based on AI-generated feedback.
+The **On-device AI Code Review Plugin** is a powerful tool designed to automate code reviews within IntelliJ-based IDEs.
+It leverages various AI models (e.g., Claude, ChatGPT, Gemini, etc.) to analyze code changes, identify potential risks, and suggest improvements, making your code review process more efficient and productive.

-## Features
+## Key Features
-- **Automatic Code Review**: Automatically review code changes and provide AI-generated feedback.
+- **Automatic Code Review**: Automatically review changed files and provide AI-generated feedback.
-- **Customizable AI Settings**: Choose from multiple AI service providers and configure settings such as API endpoint, model, and response paths.
+- **Support for Multiple AI Models**: Choose from multiple AI service providers and configure settings like API endpoint, model, and response paths.
-- **Language Support**: Dynamically choose the preferred language for the AI response.
+- **Multi-Language Support**: Dynamically select the preferred language for AI responses.
-- **Detailed Feedback**: Receive detailed feedback on code changes, potential risks, and suggestions for improvement.
+- **Detailed Feedback**: Receive comprehensive feedback on code changes, potential risks, and suggestions for improvement.
+- **Customizable Settings**: Tailor the plugin’s settings, including endpoint, tokens, file extensions, model, and more, to fit your workflow.

 ## Installation
 1. Clone the repository: